LogoLogo

 The idle process

 First of all, let's look on the implementation of the tick_init function.
-As I already wrote, this function is defined in the kernel/time/tick-common.c source code file and consists from the two calls of following functions:
+As I already wrote, this function is defined in the source code file and consists from the two calls of following functions:

 void __init tick_init(void)